 A 3 part syringe has the barrel (the outside of the syringe, which has the graduations and name printed on it), the plunger AND a rubber plunger cap to form a better seal between the barrel and the plunger – most of the syringes we stock are 3 part syringes.

 However, 2 part syringes are commonly used in mainland Europe.
 In a two part syringe, the plunger is engineered to form a perfect fit, and there is therefore no need for a separate synthetic rubber plunger.
-Three part syringes tend to have a smoother feel, although the 1mL 2 part low dead space syringe we stock, is very smooth.
+Three part syringes tend to have a smoother feel, which is why all Exchange Supplies syringes are 3 part syringes.

 Attaching the needle to the syringe – 3 methods

-There are 3 ways needles are attached to syringes:
+There are 3 ways needles are attached to syringes, they can be:

 These are described below.

 Luer lock syringes for detachable needles work by having a twist fit thread around the tip of the syringe for the needle to screw down onto form a more permanent seal.
 ALL detachable needles have two small tabs on the outside that fit into this thread, so that they can be fitted to luer lock syringes.
 In 2015 we switched the 2ml Nevershare to a luer lock fitting, because of the extra security this gives the needle.

 Of the 'detachable needle'type of syringe, the most commonly usesd system is the luer slip fitting.